 With new tax laws emerging, more people are asking if real estate investing should also change.
-Investment strategist often consider tax laws, and with changing tax laws, it can be hard to know what exactly you need to do to keep your investments safe.
+Investment strategies often consider tax laws, and with changing tax laws, it can be hard to know what exactly you need to do to keep your investments safe.

 The Tax Cuts and Jobs Act is creating uncertainty when it comes to investment strategies, but it's believed that it will encourage investor opportunities, especially in the commercial sector.
-There are incentives that aim to make real estate more attractive as an investment option.
+There are tax incentives that aim to make real estate more attractive as an investment option.

 Will the TCJA affect your investments?